sharpedavid/el-bug-example/README.md

 }
 ```

 When the test fails, we get "ELResolver cannot handle a null base Object with identifier 'myConfigBean'" because the `providerURI = "#{myConfigBean.myvalue}"` expression doesn't work.

-When the test "passes" we get a "URI is not absolute" because I've just put a dummy value in the URI.
-I don't know why it works sometimes and fails others.
+When the test "passes" we get a "URI is not absolute" because it _successfully_ loaded the dummy value I put in `myConfigBean`.

 To get it to pass or fail, try redeploying the application, or restarting the server, or recompiling the application -- I'm really not sure what triggers the failure.